sethvincent/development-environments-for-beginners/manuscript/vagrant.md

 Go through their getting started tutorial to get a sense of how it works: [http://www.docker.io/gettingstarted](http://www.docker.io/gettingstarted/).

+It's also possible to use docker on one of your vagrant machines, which seems like an awesome option.
+If you're feeling adventurous, check out docker's documentation for integrating with vagrant and virtualbox: [http://docs.docker.io/en/latest/installation/vagrant/](http://docs.docker.io/en/latest/installation/vagrant/).

 **nitrous.io**

 You can have a development environment that you access through the web using nitrous.io: [https://www.nitrous.io](https://www.nitrous.io/).